Types of Blemishes

 How do you treat different types of blemishes?

 Blackheads, whiteheads, papules and pustules are often treated with specific skincare, which does not require a prescription.
 Salicylic acid is the gold-standard treatment for this type of blemish, as it can enter the hair follicle and break down clogged pores, preventing the formation of blemishes.
 If you’ve got mild to moderate blemishes, try Medik8 Blemish Control Pads™.
 Use them once or twice a day, to keep skin clear and healthy.

 For severely inflamed blemishes, like nodules and cysts, prescription medication may be required.
 Trained professionals can offer peels and facials that penetrate the skin at a much deeper level to target under-the-skin breakouts.

-At Medik8, we offer Beta Peel™, a clarifying chemical peel that uses a blend of powerful exfoliating acids to effectively clear the skin of breakouts while preventing future blemishes.
+At Medik8, we offer Clarity Professional Skin Peel, a clarifying chemical peel that uses a blend of powerful exfoliating acids to effectively clear the skin of breakouts while preventing future blemishes.
 See the results on our before and afters page or find your nearest skincare centre here.

 Living with acne is tough.
 That’s why we have a full topical solution dedicated to this concern at Medik8.
 Start your journey to clearer skin today.

 Dermatologists often grade acne using the Pillsbury Classification Scale.
 This is a numeric system, ranging from 1 to 4, that allows you to determine the severity of your blemishes.